Your first PHP page

 PHP Scripts

-PHP Documentation Group has issued detailed documentationdocumentation for PHP.
+PHP Documentation Group has issued detailed documentation for PHP.
 Throughout the tutorial, there will be many links to the documentation.
 The goal is that you become accustomed to looking up and finding answers to your questions.
 PHP is so extensive that you can't to learn all facets in this tutorial.
 But PHP is not difficult!
 On the contrary, PHP is often very similar to plain English.

 Let's get started with your first PHP page.